edgauthier/pfsense-backup/README.md

 Compatability
 =============

 This has been updated to support the new CSRF token in the pfSense login page as well as backup page.
-It has most recently been tested with the 2.3-RELEASE, but should also work with previous releases as well.
+It has most recently been tested with the 2.3.3, and will not work with previous releases due to a change in the backup page HTML.

 Usage
 =====